MarcoDeSenas/IBMi-topics-thanks-to-pub400/Projects/Tools/UserSpaces/user_spaces.md

 - any value provided back by the API
 - USP0201 message id from TOOMSGF message file and related data if the API used is not valid
 - USP0202 message id from TOOMSGF message file and related data if the format name is not valid
+- USP0203 message id from TOOMSGF message file and related data if unexpected value is found in one of the numeric fields

 #### UserSpaceRtvInf() typical usage in RPGLE programs